Umar-SE/Python-Project/README.md

 This system was programmed using Python.

 It allows the company to make a shipment of mobile phones in bulk for their owns companies profit.
 The system then outputs a final receipt of all the data entered and calculated.

+The final reciept calculates the amount of phones purchased, the setup options installed and the total final costs.